maya-leblanc/maya-leblanc.github.io/_projects/covid_mask.md

 ## The problem

-Early in the COVID-19 pandemic — before vaccines were widely available — masks were the primary line of defense, yet medical-grade N-95 respirators were scarce and unaffordable for much of the public.
+Early in the COVID-19 pandemic, before vaccines were widely available, masks were the primary line of defense, yet medical-grade N-95 respirators were scarce and unaffordable for much of the public.
 I set out to answer a concrete engineering question: **can common household fabrics, combined intelligently, deliver filtration performance approaching a medical mask?**

 ## Engineering objective

-Build a repeatable method to measure the aerosol-filtration efficiency of household fabrics, identify the best-performing materials, and engineer a layered configuration that maximizes particle capture — then benchmark it against an N-95 reference.
+Build a repeatable method to measure the aerosol-filtration efficiency of household fabrics, identify the best-performing materials, and engineer a layered configuration that maximizes particle capture, then benchmark it against an N-95 reference.

 ## Design &amp; build: a custom aerosol test rig